 "Flexibility in audio operation is often desirable in that it allows for use of the system in a variety of settings or environments," says the patent, which is credited to five inventors.
 These include Robert D. Silfvast, Christopher T. Eubank, and Neal D. Evans, who were recently listed as inventors on a patent regarding removable earphones on the "Apple Glasses."

 "For example, in the context of virtual reality (VR), a more immersive audio experience may be desirable (e.g., to block out or cancel external noise), whereas in the context of augmented reality (AR) or mixed reality (MR), external noise may be of less import," it says.

 Head-mounted displays not worn on the head

-Perhaps the most unexpected of the five patents is "Electronic Device With Inner Display and Externally Accessible Input-Output Device", US Patent No. 20200088999, by Paul X. Wang.
+Perhaps the most unexpected of the five patent applications is "Electronic Device With Inner Display and Externally Accessible Input-Output Device" by Paul X. Wang.
 This is about what happens with a head-mounted display when it is not being worn on the head.

 The idea is that a user could take off such a headset, and still be able to use it in some fashion.

 "In some situations," says the patent, "it can be challenging for a user to interact with an electronic device such as a head-mounted electronic device.
 When the head-mounted electronic device is not being worn, however, the user cannot view content on the display, which hinders the ability of the user to interact with the device and associated equipment."

 Rather than projecting an image onto the head-mounted display's eyepieces, the system could project it out "onto nearby surfaces."
 For an example, Apple suggests that this could present a way for the user to control the device.

 "The images may include a virtual keyboard with which a user may interact," it says.